lrq3000/openarena_engine_serversidedemos/README.md

 * when recording a demo and stopping it, the demo file is still left open and locked until the game/server is closed.

-* port to the latest openarena engine based on the latest ioquake3 (should change the demoExt management in files.c)
+* port to the latest openarena engine based on the latest ioquake3 (should change the demoExt management in files.c).

+* fix: big memory leaks. (stupidly forgot to free the strings when creating and cleaning demoname and cmd strings).